myspaghetti/macos-virtualbox/README.md

 ### FileVault

 The VirtualBox EFI implementation does not properly load the FileVault full disk encryption password prompt upon boot.
 The bootloader [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.5.8) is able to load the password prompt with the parameter `ProvideConsoleGop` set to `true`.
 See sample [config.plist](https://github.com/myspaghetti/macos-virtualbox/files/4640669/config.plist.txt).

-### VirtualBox Native Execution Manager (NEM)

-The VirtualBox Native Execution Manager (NEM) is an experimental VirtualBox feature.
-VirtualBox uses NEM when access to VT-x and AMD-V is blocked by virtualization software or execution protection features such as Hyper-V, Windows Sandbox, WSL2, memory integrity protection, and other software. macOS and the macOS installer have memory corruption issues under NEM virtualization.
-The script checks for NEM and gives an error message if it is detected.

 ## Dependencies